SARANGI

 are pressed down with the sides of the beds of the nails

 of index, middle and ring finger of the left hand.
-A
+A relatively

-echo effect that is typical for this instrument.
+is typical for this instrument.

 The